 Apart from having a catchy name, DALE stands for “Developmental Acceleration for Latinos’ Education,” serving as a platform in conjunction with Hillsborough County Public Schools to inspire young Hispanic high school students to pursue a college degree, learn about different career paths, see how STEM is applied in corporate America, and understand the importance of diversity at the workplace.

-A big thank you goes to our first corporate sponsors at Bank of Tampa and the Tampa Bay History Center, and to our executive speakers Anthony Perez- VP of Commercial Relationship at Bank of Tampa, Maria Steijlen - CFO of Tampa Bay History Center, Araseli Martinez Peña - HCPS Coordinator of Hispanic & Multicultural Outreach, and of course our City of Tampa Mayor Bob Buckhorn!
+A big thank you goes to our first corporate sponsors at Bank of Tampa and the Tampa Bay History Center, and to our executive speakers Anthony Perez- VP of Commercial Relationship at Bank of Tampa, Maria Steijlen - CFO of Tampa Bay History Center, Araseli Martinez Peña - HCPS Coordinator of Hispanic & Multicultural Outreach, and of course our past City of Tampa Mayor Bob Buckhorn!